sauvc/rulebook/rulebook.md

 	- The AUV should start its maneuver only after it has completely submerged in the water.

 ### Retries
-- A retry can be made only after the judge’s permission.
+- A retry attempt can be made only after the judge’s permission.
 - The AUV will be passed to the two designated team members standing beside the pool by the divers.
 - A retry would mean that the AUV starts from the start zone with zero points.
 - A maximum of 15 minutes is allowed including all the retries.
+- The attempt with the highest score (including retries) will be considered for final scoring.

 ## General Restrictions